Electricity sector in Japan: Transmission

 Electricity transmission in Japan is unusual because the country is divided for historical reasons into two regions each running at a different mains frequency.
 Eastern Japan has 50 Hz networks while western Japan has 60 Hz networks.
 Limitations of conversion capacity causes a bottleneck to transfer electricity and shift imbalances between the networks.

 Eastern Japan (consisting of Hokkaido, Tohoku, Kanto, and eastern parts of Chubu) runs at 50 Hz; Western Japan (including most of Chubu, Kansai, Chugoku, Shikoku, and Kyushu) runs at 60 Hz.
-This originates from the first purchases of generators from AEG for Tokyo in 1895 and from General Electric for Osaka in 1896.
+That originates from the first purchases of generators from AEG for Tokyo in 1895 and from General Electric for Osaka in 1896.

-This frequency difference partitions Japan's national grid, so that power can only be moved between the two parts of the grid using frequency converters, or HVDC transmission lines.
-The boundary between the two regions contains four back-to-back HVDC substations which convert the frequency; these are Shin Shinano, Sakuma Dam, Minami-Fukumitsu, and the Higashi-Shimizu Frequency Converter.
+The frequency difference partitions Japan's national grid and so power can be moved only between the two parts of the grid using frequency converters, or HVDC transmission lines.
+The boundary between the two regions has four back-to-back HVDC substations, which convert the frequency: Shin Shinano, Sakuma Dam, Minami-Fukumitsu, and the Higashi-Shimizu Frequency Converter.
 The total transmission capacity between the two grids is 1.2 GW.

 The limitations of these links have been a major problem in providing power to the areas of Japan affected by the Fukushima Daiichi nuclear disaster.
-During the 2011 Tōhoku earthquake and tsunami, there were blackouts in some areas of the country due to insufficient ability of the 3 HVDC converter stations to transfer energy between the 2 networks.
+During the 2011 Tōhoku earthquake and tsunami, there were blackouts in some areas of the country because of the insufficient ability of the three HVDC converter stations to transfer energy between both networks.

 A few projects are underway to increase the electricity transfer between the 50 Hz (eastern Japan) and 60 Hz networks (western Japan) which will improve power reliability in Japan.
-In April 2019, Hitachi ABB HVDC Technologies secured an HVDC order for the Higashi Shimizu project to increase the interconnection capacity between the 60Hz area of Chubu Electric and the 50Hz area of TEPCO from 1.2GW to 3GW.
-Chubu Electric will increase the interconnection capacity of the Higashi Shimizu Substation from 300MW to 900MW which should be operational by 2027.
+In April 2019, Hitachi ABB HVDC Technologies secured an HVDC order for the Higashi Shimizu project to increase the interconnection capacity between the 60 Hz area of Chubu Electric and the 50 Hz area of TEPCO from 1.2 GW to 3 GW.
+Chubu Electric will increase the interconnection capacity of the Higashi Shimizu Substation from 300 MW to 900 MW which should be operational by 2027.
 OCCTO (Organization for Cross-regional Coordination of Transmission Operators) supervises the power interchange among electric power companies.